Amaster-eu/ns-ng-GridView/README.md

 *Screenshots of demo apps*

-> Make sure that you have NativeScript version ≥2.5 and Xcode.
-Please see instructions for [installing the NativeScript](https://github.com/Amaster-eu/Install-NativeScript).

 Resources used plugins: [NativeScript GridView](https://github.com/PeterStaev/NativeScript-Grid-View) and [NativeScript Gradient](https://github.com/EddyVerbruggen/nativescript-gradient)

 > Update: With NativeScript 4.1 plugin *NativeScript Gradient* is no longer needed, because linear gradient support is now built-in.
 For example: